 The Belfast Hills Partnership acts for all sides and interests in the hills.

-We bring together statutory bodies with a role to play, including the four councils of Belfast, Lisburn, Newtownabbey and Antrim.
-These are joined by people from farming, the settlements, commercial enterprises and the recreation and environmental sectors.
+We bring together statutory bodies with a role to play, including the three councils of Belfast City Council, Lisburn & Castlereagh City Council, and Antrim and Newtownabbey Borough Council.
+These are joined by people from farming community, the urban community, commercial enterprises and the recreation and environmental sectors.

-All these groups have pledged to work together to solve problems and forge new initiatives to benefit the hills.
+All these groups have pledged to work together to solve problems and forge new initiatives to benefit the Belfast Hills.

 What we do